swatantrasinha/learn-aws/chapter-07/README.md

 <img width="1313" alt="image" src="https://github.com/user-attachments/assets/b49e2611-607b-4566-b13d-7a757e074b68" />

 if we copy the ip and paste in new tab - we should be able to see the HTML
-<ins>Note:</ins> I am doing in windows machone and when i copy-paste the IP I am able to see as expected:
+<ins>Note:</ins> I am doing in windows machine and when i copy-paste the IP I am able to see as expected:
 <img width="627" height="167" alt="image" src="https://github.com/user-attachments/assets/ca48bacb-5873-49db-8874-b41e5cd3b349" />
+I have checked on mac as well and able to see as expected above.

 <ins>Note:</ins> In address bar, before the ip address there may be **https://**, so we may need to change it to  **http://**